Ikaros Bigi: Biography

 Bigi graduated from Gymnasium Fridericianum, Erlangen, in 1967.
-Six years later he received a Master from the Max-Planck-Institute for Physics, University of Munich, where he stayed until 1977 to finish his PhD in Theoretical Physics.
-Since 1984 he is also a holder of Habilitation degree in Physics, acquired from RWTH Aachen University.
+Six years later, he received a Master from the Max-Planck-Institute for Physics, LMU Munich, where he stayed until 1977 to finish his PhD in Theoretical Physics.
+Since 1984, he is also a holder of Habilitation degree in Physics, acquired from RWTH Aachen University.

 During his career, Bigi has been a research associate in many research teams in laboratories for Physics around the world.
 To summarize, some of them were SLAC (1973-1974), the Max Planck Institute for Physics in Munich (1975-1981), CERN (1978-1980), the Fermilab (1984).
-He has also been a visiting professor to universities over the U.S. and Europe, with duties currently being performed for the University of Notre Dame, Indiana.
+He has also been a visiting professor to universities over the U.S. and Europe, with duties currently being performed for the University of Notre Dame in Indiana.

-Bigi is an enthusiastic writer and reviewer with plenty of contributions to scientific journals; he is a member of International Committees and organisations for Physics, taking active part in seminars and conferences held worldwide.
+Bigi has contributed to scientific journals as an author and reviewer.
+He is a member of international physics committees and organizations and has participated in seminars and conferences worldwide.

 Bigi is married and has three children.